muku3011/CloudMessagingServer/Readme.md

 * Api documentation available at HOST:PORT/swagger-ui.html

-Steps to user this application:
+Steps to use this application:

 1. Create Key:
     * URL: http://localhost:8080/key